Self-supervised Feature-Gate Coupling for Dynamic Network Pruning: Conclusions

 \section{Conclusions}

-We propose a feature-gate coupling (FGC) method to reduce the distortion of gated features by regularizing the consistency between distributions of features and gates.
-FGC takes the instance neighborhood relationships in the feature space as the objective while pursuing the instance distribution coupling of the gate space by aligning instance neighborhood relationships in the feature and gate spaces.
-FGC utilizes the $k$-Nearest Neighbor method to explore the instance neighborhood relationships in the feature space and utilizes contrastive learning to regularize gating modules with the generated self-supervisory signals.
-Experimental results validate that FGC improves the performance of dynamic network pruning with striking contrast with the state-of-the-arts.
+We propose a self-supervised feature-gate coupling (FGC) method to reduce the distortion of gated features by regularizing the consistency between feature and gate distributions.
+FGC takes the instance neighborhood relationships in the feature space as the objective while pursuing the instance distribution coupling with the gate space by aligning instance neighborhood relationships in the feature and gate spaces.
+FGC utilizes the $k$NN method to explore the instance neighborhood relationships in the feature space and utilizes CSL to regularize gating modules with the generated self-supervisory signals.
+Experiments validate that FGC improves DNP performance with striking contrast with the state-of-the-art methods.
 FGC provides fresh insight into the network pruning problem.
+When it comes to scenarios with long-tailed distribution data or incremental unseen classes, there may be difficulties in fitting the feature distributions for gate space alignment due to biased distribution estimates.
+Distribution calibration methods~\cite{DC2021, PDC2023} that leverage implicit class relationships may raise insights to alleviate the issue.
+We leave these interesting problems for future exploration.